codeearn/arabidopsis-maf-cap-accessions/README.md

 # arabidopsis_maf_cap_accessions_alignments
-arabidopsis alignments for the maf and the cap gene clusters. multiple alignment and visualization of the aligned genes and clusters.
-The genes that are used are At5g65050-At5g65080, containing 4 genes (Maf2-5 cluster of genes) and At2g13540 CBP80 Cap-binding protein 80.
-The corresponding genome assemblies and the download link to the assemblies along with the code to download, align, annotate and draw the alignments.
+> arabidopsis alignments for the maf and the cap gene clusters. multiple alignment and visualization of the aligned genes and clusters.
+>> The genes that are used are At5g65050-At5g65080, containing 4 genes (Maf2-5 cluster of genes) and At2g13540 CBP80 Cap-binding protein 80.
+>>> The corresponding genome assemblies and the download link to the assemblies along with the code to download, align, annotate and draw the alignments.
 [DownloadLink](https://www.ebi.ac.uk/ena/browser/api/fasta/OX291455.1?download=true)
+>>> Analysis for the arabidopsis genomes and the accessions cited in the paper: [paper link](https://www.nature.com/articles/s41586-023-06062-z#data-availability
+>>> Analysis outlay: since the genomes reported in the paper have not been annotated, I took two approaches to annotated the genome.
+>>>> The first approach that i took is to use the [Liftoff](https://github.com/sablokgaurav/Liftoff)
+>>>>> the second approach is to use the [codebin](https://github.com/lastz/lastz) to use the gene sequences for the corresponding genes and then align them to the genome of all these accesssion and extract those regions and then make a alignment of the same.
+The code along with the runs files are present within the project execution files.

 ## To run this, run all of these in the following order:
 > downloadrecords.sh: Run this to download the sequence records from the ebi or the ena.